 We will assess all this at your pre-enrolment interview (or enrolment if you apply after June) and let you know if you need to pay tuition fees, and if so how much.

 How much are the fees?
-The fees depend on your course, please click here to see the current fee list.
+The fees depend on your course, please contact the admissions team to see the current fee list.
 Please note they are subject to change each year.
 Is there a waiting list?
 Yes, if you are 19+ (on 31st August of your start year) and qualify for government funding (known as fee remission) then we will put your name on a waiting list, because we can only access a limited amount of adult funding.

 The rest of the admissions process is as normal, but we can only finalise your place once enrolment is complete during the first week of September.
 For this reason, you are advised to explore other opportunities to keep your options open.